 How to apply:

-1. Complete the college intern application in its entirety.
-Return the completed application to Crystel Sampson via email at email@example.com or fax at 813-276-3402.
+1. Complete the College Intern Application in its entirety.
+Return the completed application to Crystel Sampson via email at firstname.lastname@example.org or fax at 813-276-3402.
 She can be reached at 813-276-3409 for questions and additional information.

-* Due to limited positions in the Forensics Unit, internships will be granted on a first come, first serve basis.
+* Due to limited positions in the Forensics Unit, internships will be granted on a first-come, first-serve basis.

 2. Once your application is reviewed, a background questionnaire will be sent to you via email.

-- Submit a recommendation letter, official letterhead drafted by an academic counselor, department head or professor from the college/university /secondary learning institution stating you are enrolled as a degree-seeking student and the number of hours requested for internship.
+- Submit a recommendation letter, official letterhead drafted by an academic counselor, department head or professor from the college/university /secondary learning institution stating you are enrolled as a degree-seeking student and the number of hours requested for an internship.

-- Mail or drop off the completed background questionnairewithin 14 days of receipt to: Tampa Police Department, Personnel Division (Internship Program), 411 North Franklin Street, Tampa, FL 33602.
+- Mail or drop off the completed background questionnaire within 14 days of receipt to: Tampa Police Department, Personnel Division (Internship Program), 411 North Franklin Street, Tampa, FL 33602.
 (When all documents have been received, you will then be contacted for scheduling of an interview)